azurenoops/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 <div class="task" data-title="Task">

-> Now, in the PowerShell (pwsh) terminal in VSCode, run the following command:
+> Now, in the PowerShell (pwsh) terminal in VSCode, run the following command at the root of your project directory:

 </div>